operator-framework/enhancements/enhancements/image-references.md

 In this manner, the configuration provided by the manifest author remains static regardless of the eventual replacement that a build system will execute.

-The second mapping required at build-time, known as `image-replacements`, will take a similar form, mapping the common names of images to their explicitly resolved pull specifications.
+The second mapping required at build-time, known as `image-replacements.yaml`, will take a similar form, mapping the common names of images to their explicitly resolved pull specifications.
 This file will have the following format: